- What’s a Peer Tutor?

 Peer Tutors are students like you!
 They understand your challenges and they are eager to help you learn.
 Tutors are trained in current tutoring practices and strategies, and have been highly successful in the courses they tutor.

 First, check to see if peer tutoring is available for the course you are taking.
-If it is, follow these instructions to fill out your peer tutoring application.
+If it is, follow these instructions to view and place yourself within a Group Tutorial.
 If you have any questions, feel free to contact us.

 Please see our current list of available courses.

-Walk-in Tutoring is an opportunity for students in certain courses to get extra help from a peer tutor during regularly scheduled sessions.
-You are welcome to drop by at any time during the scheduled times for as long as you wish!
+Drop-In Tutoring is an opportunity for students in certain courses to study individually, or within a group, with the assistance of a trained Peer Tutor.
+You are welcome to drop by at any time during the scheduled times and stay for as long as you wish!

 Math study groups are available to any student seeking additional assistance in certain math courses.
-Led by one of our learning consultants, our math study groups are a great opportunity to get answers to questions, work with your peers, and stay on top of your math challenges.
+Led by a peer facilitator or one of our learning consultants, our math study groups are a great opportunity to get answers to questions, work with your peers, and stay on top of your math challenges.
+Each week students will work on problem sets that are focused on key concepts students must master in order to do well in the course.

 There are certain responsibilities for both the tutor and the tutee.
 The information on “Tutee Responsibilities” details your responsibilities and important information you need to know about having a tutor.

-Students with one-on-one tutoring meet weekly with tutors in a convenient public location on campus such as an empty classroom, the library, or a dorm common area.
-You and your tutor will agree on a time and a location that works for you both.
+Group Tutorials meet weekly in a convenient public location on campus such as an empty classroom, the library, a dorm common area, or online.
+Your assigned tutor will inform you of your Group Tutorial details.

 The ARC learning consultants are always available to meet with you to talk about learning strategies, approaches, and courses related challenges you may be facing.
 Contact us to make an appointment.